intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 #### New features in clang compilation driver and tools

-NOTE: the term *device binary image* or *image* is used to refer to a device code form consumable by the SYCL runtime.
+NOTE: the term *device binary image* or *image* is used to refer to a device code form consumable by the DPC++ runtime library.
 Earlier device code forms are referred to as *device code module* or *device IR module*.
-In case of AOT, device binary image is a natively compiled binary, and IR module - either a SPIR-V or LLVMIR bitcode module.
+In case of AOT, device binary image is a natively compiled binary, and IR module - either a SPIR-V or LLVM IR bitcode module.

 ##### Overview

-After the `sycl-post-link` performs necessary aspect usage analysis and splits the incoming monolythic device code module into pieces - smaller device code modules - it outputs a file table as a result.
-Each row in the table corresponds to an individual output module, and each element of a row is a name of a file containing necessary information about the module, such as the code itself, its properties.
+After the `sycl-post-link` performs necessary aspect usage analysis and splits the incoming monolithic device code module into pieces - smaller device code modules - it outputs a file table as a result.
+Each row in the table corresponds to an individual output module, and each element of a row is a name of a file containing necessary information about the module, such as the code itself, and its properties.

 At the action graph building stage for each requested AOT compilation target -